 Where to stay in Ubud:

 - Luxury: Alila Ubud – a beautiful hotel located in the middle of the jungle with a wonderful infinity pool.
-We stayed there for my birthday in traditional bungalow loved it!
+We stayed there for my birthday in a traditional bungalow and loved it!
 Check availability and the best prices here.

 - Mid-range: Villa D’Bisma – hotel with outdoor pool, overlooking the rice terraces, located close to the Ubud Monkey Forest.
 We even had a visit from monkeys there.